London Overground performance

 While the London Overground forms part of the United Kingdom's National Rail network, it is under the concession control and branding of Transport for London (TfL).

 All customer correspondence is handled by the TfL Customer Contact Centre.
 The team is available to speak to customers over the phone and reply to any queries and complaints via email and web form.
-The TfL contact centre team will use the customer's preferred contact method when responding to a complaint.
-The team at TfL also handle all requests for compensation due to delays and other compensation requests on a case-by-case basis.
+The TfL Contact Centre team will use the customer's preferred contact method when responding to a complaint.
+They also handle all requests for compensation due to delays and other compensation requests on a case-by-case basis.

 Information on how to submit a complaint regarding our services is available on the Help & contacts page.
 Our customer facing teams are trained on the complaints process as part of their induction and further ongoing training.
 They are able to signpost our customers to the complaints process if they are unable to resolve the complaint themselves at the time.
 They are also supplied with customer contact cards containing details of how to contact TfL.

-Customers who are unsatisfied with how their case is handled are signposted to the Ombudsman.
+Customers who are not satisfied with how their case is handled are signposted to the Ombudsman.
 London Overground ombudsman referrals are extremely low with fewer than 10 annually.

 Aside from customer complaints, TfL gain feedback from passengers, including those with disabilities through other methods.
 This can include surveys, and online feedback forms.
 Outcomes are shared with Senior management and the customer proposition team review this feedback to identify issues and concerns and develop improvement plans.